LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 In case of SICStus Prolog, if the given **`program_arguments` are invalid** (e.g. if the Prolog code file does not exist), the kernel waits for a response from the server which it will never receive.
 In that state it is **not able to log any exception** and instead, nothing happens.
 To facilitate finding the cause of the error, before trying to start the Logtalk server, the arguments and the directory from which they are tried to be executed are logged.

-### Overriding the Kernel Implementation

-The actual kernel code determining the handling of requests is not implemented by the kernel class itself.
-Instead, there is the file [logtalk_kernel_base_implementation.py](./logtalk_kernel/logtalk_kernel_base_implementation.py) which defines the class `LogtalkKernelBaseImplementation`.
-When the kernel is started, a (sub)object of this class is created.
-It handles the starting of and communication with the Logtalk server.
-For all requests (execution, shutdown, completion, inspection) the kernel receives, a `LogtalkKernelBaseImplementation` method is called.
-By **creating a subclass** of this and defining the path to it as `kernel_implementation_path`, the **actual implementation code can be replaced**.
-If no such path is defined, the path itself or the defined class is invalid, a **default implementation** is used instead.

 ## Development